 I quickly came to love the Olympus micro 3/4 system, it’s compact light weight, exceptional build quality and weather-sealed gear lends itself well to my off track adventures and shooting style – and the camera with it’s unique features was simply awesome!
 It felt more like a scientific instrument in my hands than just a camera.

-After the recent EM5 III release 5 months later, I weighed up the specs and decided to upgrade to a low shutter count, second hand EM1 II, so patiently kept an eye out and scored a second-hand mint condition bargain!
+After the recent EM5 III release 5 months later, I weighed up the specs and decided to upgrade to a low shutter count, second hand EM1 II, so patiently kept an eye out and eventually scored a studio used, mint condition bargain!
 (November 2019).